renesas/ra-fsp-examples/example_projects/rssk_ra6t1/doc/doc_rssk_ra6t1_ep/readme.txt

         result will be displayed on RTT viewer.LED will turn ON only if the selected event operation is success.

 Note: Refer to R30AN0384 for example of advanced usage of DOC with other modules.
+1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
+   RTT Block address for hex file committed in repository are as follows:
+   a. e2studio: 0x1ffe044c
+   b.
+Keil: Not Available
+   c.
+IAR: Not Available

+2) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).